-5.2.7 Other considerations
+5.4.7 Other considerations

-- The Council will consider the desirability of using formal enforcement in the case of a person who is elderly or is, or was at the relevant time, suffering from significant mental or physical ill health.
-It will balance this with the need to safeguard others, taking into account the public interest. - The Council will consider its Safeguarding Policies when determining what enforcement action we are considering.
-We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
-We take our responsibilities seriously and expect all of our staff to share this commitment. - The Council will consider its Equality and Diversity Policy when determining what enforcement action we are considering and how we communicate the message. https://www.folkestone- hythe.gov.uk/policies-plans-documents/equality-diversity - The Council will have regard to the Crown Prosecution Service public policy statements on dealing with cases which involve victims and witnesses who have a learning disability and victims and witnesses who have mental health issues. - The Council's approach to the collection of Local Taxes (Council Tax and Business Rates) and in the recovery of overpaid Council Tax Benefit is one which seeks to strike a balance between the need to maximise income to the Council and the desire not to cause further hardship to the poorest within the community
+- The council will consider the desirability of using formal enforcement in the case of a person who is elderly or is, or was at the relevant time, suffering from significant mental or physical ill health.
+It will balance this with the need to safeguard others, taking into account the public interest. - The council will consider its Safeguarding Policies when determining what enforcement action its considering.
+The council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
+The council take its responsibilities seriously regarding safeguarding and expects all of its staff to share this commitment. - The council will consider its Equality and Diversity Policy when determining what enforcement action should be taken and how this message is communicated.
+Equality and diversity - Folkestone & Hythe District Council (folkestone-hythe.gov.uk) - The council will have regard to the Crown Prosecution Service public policy statements on dealing with cases which involve victims and witnesses who have a learning disability and victims and witnesses who have mental health issues. - The council's approach to the collection of Local Taxes (Council Tax and Business Rates) and in the recovery of overpaid Council Tax Benefit is one which seeks to strike a balance between the need to maximise income to the council and the desire not to cause further hardship to the poorest within the community.